raizen74/aws-sysops/README.md

 - Capacity Reservations can be used with neither placement groups nor Dedicated Hosts.
 - You can share Capacity Reservations with other AWS accounts.
 !["capacity"](capacity.webp)

 **Spot Instances**
 You can specify that Amazon EC2 should do one of the following when it interrupts a Spot Instance:
 - Stop the Spot Instance
-- Hibernate the Spot Instance
+- Hibernate the Spot Instance.
+Ram state is written in **the root EBS volume that must be encrypted**
 - Terminate the Spot Instance

 The **default is to terminate Spot Instances** when they are interrupted.

 AWS releases your instance's public IP address when it is `stopped`, `hibernated`, or `terminated`.
 Your `stopped` or `hibernated` instance receives a new public IP address when it is started.

+**EC2 status checks:**
+- system: Stop and Start to migrate the host
+- instance: Reboot
+- attached: Reboot
 ## ALB
 - `HTTP 503: Service unavailable will be received as response` is returned if the target groups for the load balancer have no registered targets.
 - `HTTP 403: Forbidden will be returned` is returned if you configured an AWS WAF web access control list (web ACL) to monitor requests to your Application Load Balancer and it blocked the request.